 |Over 7 inches.||Over 5 inches||Large/XL|

 What Condom Size Do I Need?

-Knowing how to tell if a condom fits or doesn’t fit you is important to get the most out of using one.
-No two guys are built the same, and there are also preferences for fit to consider.
+Knowing how to tell if a condom fits or doesn't fit you is important to get the most out of using one.
+No two guys are built the same, and each person has preferences for how a condom fits and feels.

 Although there is no absolute rule for who should use the different condom sizes, the following guidelines from Medical News Today are based on research and statistics:

 Slim or snug fit condoms have a nominal width of 1.8" or lower.

 Standard size condoms have nominal width of 2"-2.2".

 Larger fit condoms often have a nominal width of 2.2" or higher.